fredhutchio/git_github_intro/3CommandLine.md

 * check remote repo, changes should be there.
 * create README file and add brief comment about the purpose of the materials, commit change, go back to terminal: `git pull origin master`
 * Challenge: How is `git push` different from `git commit`?
+* Challenge: You have cloned a repo owned by someone else.
+Can you push to and pull from that repo?

 ## Updating local repositories with a remote repo owned by someone else